 Look at examples - Nexmo provides examples implemented with several technology stacks in an attempt to support as many developers as possible.
 For example code using webhooks see the following:

-You can also check the Building Blocks section of the documentation for the API you are using.
+You can also check the code snippets section of the documentation for the API you are using.

 Webhooks are an unusual situation for developers; often you will work on local platforms while you're getting the details worked out, but when using webhooks your webhook URLs must be publicly accessible in order for Nexmo or another service to access them.
 One way to work around this problem is to use a free tool called Ngrok.
 Ngrok creates a secure tunnel to your locally-running application from the outside world.
 To get started with Ngrok, follow these steps: